 To better control hazardous air emissions and reduce them, the Clean Air Act (CAA) was established in 1970 as a Federal law to reduce emissions of harmful pollutants.
 The United States Environmental Protection Agency (EPA) is responsible for protecting the public and environment by establishing standards aimed at reducing pollutant emissions.
-The EPA has established National Ambient Air Quality Standards (NAAQS) that require facility managers to know at all times if they are in compliance with air regulations.
+The EPA has established National Ambient Air Quality Standards (NAAQS) that require facility managers to always know if they comply with air regulations.